 "The Dead Body" ends with Will ending up dead in the 1961 explosion while Jake Skinner takes his life and his girlfriend.
 The sequel episode "Dead Bodies" (or "The Dead Body 2," as it's informally called) was created for thought the ending was too depressing.

 "Ghostly Stare" ends with the sister being replaced by a ghost after losing a staring contest with her brother.

-"Afraid of Clowns" ends with the main character being told by his parents that he's a demon clown and the circus was his rite of passage in growing up.
+"Afraid of Clowns" ends with the main character being told by his parents that he's a clown and the circus was his rite of passage in growing up.

 "Catching Cold" ends with Marty catching the mysterious ice cream truck and finding the missing boy — now a fat, insane man — who tells him that he's been waiting 30 years for someone to give his soul to the ice cream truck so he won't have to do it anymore.